 Buckles come in so many styles, sizes, and materials it’s unreasonable to try to list them all.

-As a rule, I use three basic types of buckle: heel bar, center bar, and trophy.
+As a rule, we use three basic types of buckle: heel bar, center bar, and trophy.
 Ranger or “western” belts may use a 3-piece of 4-piece buckle set, but these are not actually a separate “type” of buckle.

 The length of the buckle, becomes part of the total size measurement for the correct belt information.
 The picture at left shows how to measure the type of buckle you have.